oh-my-neovim/oh-my-neovim/README.md

 ## Oh My Neovim

-Oh My Neovim is an open source for managing your [Neovim](https://neovim.io/) configurations, plugins and dependencies for it.
+Oh My Neovim is an open source toolkit for managing your [Neovim](https://neovim.io/) configurations, plugins and dependencies for it.

 ### Motivation